phalpern/WG21-halpern/P1083_resource_adaptor_to_WP.md

  * Removed special member functions (copy/move ctors, etc.) and let them be auto-generated.
- * Added a requirement that the `Allocator` template parameter must support rebinding to any non-class, non-over-aligned types.
-This allows the implementation of `do_allocate` to dispatch to a suitably rebound copy of the allocator as needed to support any builtin alignment argument.
+ * Added a requirement that the `Allocator` template parameter must support rebinding to any non-class, non-over-aligned type.
+This allows the implementation of `do_allocate` to dispatch to a suitably rebound copy of the allocator as needed to support any native alignment argument.

 Changes from R1 to R2 (in San Diego)
 ------------------------------------